bytecodealliance/wasmtime/meetings/wasmtime/2021/wasmtime-11-11.md

 ### Notes

-* Till: milestone to report: Fastly recently hit 1 trillian Wasm instantiations; no operational issues at scale (using Lucet with Cranelift)
+* Till: milestone to report: Fastly recently hit 1 trillion Wasm instantiations; no operational issues at scale (using Lucet with Cranelift)
   - Close to switching over to Wasmtime
   - Results from security assessment on integration of Wasmtime with Fastly's